DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 * `public removeSource($id)` Removes a source from DB.

 ## Session States
-Sessions store data with a client that is accessible throughout different requests between the client and the server.
-A simple analogy will be to say that it's somehow like server-side cookies.
-Sessions are great tools to store a certain "state" about a client when exchanging requests, indicating our program who the client is - is it an admin? a player in our app? a premium user maybe? all these different clients have different restrictions on the functionallity and data they can access.
 APIShift allows you to define different session states easily and then assign access rules by these states to data, controllers and methods.
 The classes that manage the session states are the [core of the SessionState](machine/core/SessionState.php).
 The [controller interface SessionState](machine/controller/SessionState.php) allows for managing the session through API requests.

 The core of the SessionState contains the logic and functions that manage the session states, their updates, authorization and communication with the database.
 The controller of the SessionState provides a interface that a user can use to manipulate the session state - for example change the session on a given request to indicate a login or logout, and more.
-Each session state has a state structure, indicating how the data about the state is saved, it also needs to know which data entries to take value from to fill them, and who are their children that inherit their properties:

- * __Structure__: A key-value store, in our case in a PHP array.
- * __Values__: The values in a session state structure indicate from which data entry to get the values to fill in the structure at run-time.
- * __Children__: Children states inherit and extend the structure and values of the parent state and use the same authorization process but with additional options or restrictions added by the developer.
-For example a "user" session state can have a "premium" child state that applies to premium users and provides access to more features in your application.

 To manage session states in your API visit the "Session" tab in the control panel.

-### Data
- * ___session_state___ (SQL) - Used to encapsulate and separate session data structures at a given state for different types of sessions.
-   * _id_ - Identifier of the state.
-   * _name_ - Name identifying the state.
-   * _inactive_timeout_ - Timeout untill system disposes of the session user when not active.
-   * _active_timeout_ - Timeout until system disposes the session since whether active or not.
-   * _auth_task_ - Authorization task running the procedure when a user requests a change into this state.
-A task can be your own function, more on tasks will be discussed later.
-   * _parent_ - id of the parent session.
- * ___session_state_structures___ (SQL) - Defines the key-value store structure of the session in run-time.
-   * _id_ - Personal identification.
-   * _state_ - Identification of state this entry belongs to.
-   * _key_ - Name of the value the entry is holding.
-   * _entry_ - Identification of the data entry which the value coppied from with when state is changed.
-   * _parent_ - id of the parent entry.

 ### [Core Interface](machine/core/SessionState.php)
 This interface's functions are all public.